 2. You’re a natural communicator

-Keeping little ones healthy is really a team effort.
-Pediatricians need to work effectively with children, of course, but they also need to communicate with parents.
+Keeping children healthy is really a team effort that involves collaborating with parents.
 They often need to verbally convey a lot of information to the adults in the room.

 “I find that more than 50 percent of my job is providing guidance and advice for parents,” Dr. Shriver explains.

-When doctors finish medical school and training, they can’t just operate on cruise control.
-Being a physician requires a commitment to continually educating yourself.
+Being a good pediatrician requires a commitment to continually educating yourself.
 Medicine is constantly evolving, thanks to new research and health care technology.
 States also have strict requirements for continuing medical education.

 4. You’re a child wellness advocate

-Kids don’t always have the tools to speak up when their needs aren’t being met.
-They rely on adults to advocate for them.
-Pediatricians have the ability to make a huge difference in their patients’ lives by getting involved in outreach initiatives and helping to shape public policy.
+Because children can’t always speak up for themselves, they rely on adults to advocate for them.
+Pediatricians have the ability to make a huge difference in their patients’ lives by getting involved in outreach initiatives and helping to shape public policies.